Azure/terraform-azurerm-avm-res-dbformysql-flexibleserver/README.md

 ### <a name="input_location"></a> [location](#input\_location)

 Description: Azure region where the resource should be deployed.
+If null, the location will be inferred from the resource group location.

 Type: `string`

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: The name of the resource.

 Type: `string`